-A. The MCAS-Alt Score Appeal is a process by which the Massachusetts Department of Elementary and Secondary Education addresses a claim of perceived scoring inaccuracy in one or more scoring areas of a school's MCAS-Alt portfolio from the previous school year; or a miscalculation of a student's performance level on the MCAS-Alt.
-An appeal may be submitted to the Department by a school, educational collaborative or approved private special education school requesting that the Department review the portfolio strand in question, and if warranted, recalculate the student's MCAS-Alt score.
+A. The MCAS-Alt Score Appeal is a process by which the Massachusetts Department of Elementary and Secondary Education ("the Department") addresses a claim of a perceived scoring inaccuracy in one or more areas of a student's MCAS-Alt from the previous school year; or a miscalculation of a student's achievement level on the MCAS-Alt.
+An appeal may be submitted to the Department by a school, educational collaborative, or approved private special education school requesting that the Department review the MCAS-Alt strand in question, and if warranted, recalculate the student's score.

 Q. Who may request an MCAS-Alt Score Appeal?

-A. A request for an MCAS-Alt Score Appeal may be filed with the Department only by the following administrators of the school or program in which the student is enrolled:
+A. A request for an MCAS-Alt Score Appeal may only be filed with the Department by one of the following administrators of a school or program in which the affected student is enrolled:

-* A school must have maintained a photocopy of the portfolio prior to its submission in order to request an MCAS-Alt Score Appeal.
+* Note: The school must have maintained a copy of the assessment prior to its submission in order to request an MCAS-Alt Score Appeal.

 Q. How is a request made for an MCAS-Alt Score Appeal?

 A. The appropriate school official must complete the 2023 MCAS-Alt Score Appeal Form.
 A link will be posted in June to the Department's MCAS-Alt website.
 No student work or other materials should be included with the appeal.

 Q. Which students are eligible to request an MCAS-Alt Score Appeal?

 A. The MCAS-Alt Score Appeal may be filed on behalf of any student for whom an MCAS-Alt was submitted in spring 2023, provided the school has maintained a copy.

 Q. Which scores may be appealed?